COR-OPT/SuperPolyak.py/README.md

 First, SuperPolyak is known to work under less restrictive assumptions than semismooth Newton.[^subregularity]

 Second, with SuperPolyak, one can sometimes get away with solving significantly smaller linear systems than with semismooth Newton.
 Indeed, let us compare the linear algebra cost of each iteration of SuperPolyak and semismooth Newton.
 Both methods must solve a linear system at each step.
 Semismooth Newton solves a system of size $m \times d$, while SuperPolyak solves a system of size $d \times d$.
-However, using the [early termination strategies](#practical-improvements-early-termination-of-the-superpolyak-step).
+However, using the [early termination strategies](#practical-improvements-early-termination-of-the-superpolyak-step), we may solve a substantially smaller system and (sometimes) still maintain superlinear convergence.

+For instance, consider the formulation of [Example 1](#Example-1-Fitting-a-1-hidden-layer-neural-network-with-max-pooling) to which one could apply the semismooth Newton method:

+$$
+F(x) := (\max_{j \in [r]} \langle a_i, \beta_j\rangle - y_i)_{i=1}^m
+$$

+Thus, each step of semismooth Newton would require solving a $m \times d$ linear system, where $m$ is the number of data points.
+In contrast, the [early termination strategies of SuperPolyak](#practical-improvements-early-termination-of-the-superpolyak-step) allowed us to solve substantially smaller linear systems with less than $40$ equations.

 # How to use